splashbit-projects/brandedify/src/lib/policies/privacy-policy.md

 ## Our Duties in Managing Your Data

-As the data processor, BRANDORA PTE.
-LTD ensures:
+As the data processor, Brandedify ensures:

 1.  **Data Collection and Processing:** Personal data is handled in compliance with privacy regulations and Brandedify’s instructions.
 2.  **Data Security:** Robust measures are in place to protect data from unauthorized access or misuse.